kevaundray/CryptoResources/decentralised-technology/terminology/deep-dive-transactions.md

 **VOUT : N**

-This is the position of this output in the list of outputs.
-Remember that VOUT  is an array
+This is the position of this particular output in the list of outputs.
+Remember that you can send to multiple people in one transaction

+**VOUT : SCRIPTPUBKEY**

+We have not gone into detail on scripts.
+What you need to know right now, is that ScriptPubKey specifies who the amount is being sent to.